-- > The tract contains various habitats as follows: - i Forest: Upland forest covers approximately 52% of the land on the Rye Town Forest.
-Forest habitats include white pine, white pine/hardwood, and upland hardwoods, mixed hardwoods, and forested wetlands.
-Much of these areas are invaded by non-native plant species which compromise forest health and adversely affects habitat. - ii Freshwater Wetland: These habitats, mostly in the form of forested wetlands, cover ~22% of the property.
-The property's streams meander and fan out to offer significant riparian habitat, modifying tree and shrub species makeup.
+- ➤ The tract contains various habitats as follows: - i Forest: Upland forest covers ~52% of the Rye Town Forest.
+Upland forest habitats include white pine, white pine/hardwood, upland hardwoods, and mixed hardwoods.
+Substantial areas of this upland forest are invaded by non-native plant species which compromise forest health and adversely affects habitat. - ii Freshwater Wetland: These habitats, mostly in the form of forested wetlands, cover ~22% of the property.
+The property's streams meander and fan out to offer significant riparian habitat, influencing tree and shrub species composition.
 There are at least four vernal pools on the Rye Town Forest, as well as two small ponds (totaling 0.6± acres) featuring emergent vegetation.
-Invasive species are particularly dense in and near wetland areas. - iii Salt Marsh: Roughly 20% of the property is occupied by the Awcomin salt marsh.
-This zone offers vital habitat for fish, mollusks, and wading birds.
+Invasive species are particularly dense in and near wetland areas. - iii Salt Marsh: The Awcomin salt marsh occupies roughly 20% of the property area.
+The marsh offers vital habitat for fish, mollusks, and wading birds.
 A major restoration effort, begun in 2001, successfully eliminated common reed (Phragmites australis) from the marsh.
-Where the marsh meets the forest, invasive species are present, as well as greenbrier (a bramble), making for dense cover. - iv Field: A small (4.4 acre) field near Washington Street in the northwest of the property offers open space and edge habitat, though wildlife utilization of this habitat may be limited by human activity as well as proximity to Rye town center.
+Where the marsh meets the forest, however, woodland invasive species are present.
+Greenbrier, a southerly vine/bramble, creates dense cover along sections of the salt marsh edge.

-- Mast production-acorns, primarily-is abundant on the Rye Town Forest due to high numbers of large, maturing red oak trees, with some white and black oak present.
+- iv Field: A small (4.4 acre) field near Washington Road in the property's northwest offers open space and edge habitat, though wildlife utilization of this habitat is limited by human activity as well as proximity to Rye town center. - Mast production-acorns, primarily-is abundant on the Rye Town Forest due to high numbers of large, maturing red oak trees, with some white and black oak present.
 Acorn production is especially favorable due to the size and distribution of oak trees.
-Beech (beech nuts) are also periodically available. - > Scattered, old "legacy" trees-primarily red oaks, as well as other hardwoods and white pines, some exceeding 130 years in age and 2 feet in girth, remain on the Rye Town Forest.
-Such large trees are valuable roost/waypoint/perch spots for birds and provide den sites for mammals. - Structural features of the existing forest that are valuable to wildlife include reasonably good canopy layering, and areas with substantial forest woody debris including deadfall, uproots, and large snags.
-Some dense, dark forest areas (hemlock and spruce) provide vertical and horizontal structural diversity.
+Beech (beech nuts) are also periodically plentiful. - > Scattered, old "legacy" trees-primarily red oaks, as well as other hardwoods and white pines, some exceeding 130 years in age and 2 feet in girth, remain on the Rye Town Forest.
+Such large trees are valuable roost/waypoint/perch spots for birds and provide den sites for mammals. - > Structural features of the existing forest that are valuable to wildlife include reasonably good

-Snags offer excellent habitat for a variety of forest denizens.
+Snags offer critical habitat for a variety of forest denizens.

-- > Snags (standing dead trees) and living cavity trees occur with moderate frequency on the property, providing critical habitat to birds and mammals. - The property contains at least four ephemeral pools (possibly functioning as vernal pools).
+- canopy layering, and areas with substantial forest woody debris including deadfall, uproots, and large snags.
+Some dense, dark forest areas (hemlock and spruce) offer vertical and horizontal structural diversity. - Snags (standing dead trees) and living cavity trees occur with moderate frequency on the property, providing critical habitat to birds and mammals. - The property contains at least four ephemeral pools (possibly functioning as vernal pools).
 An important factor in vernal pool functionality is hydroperiod length.
 Isolated pools which remain flooded past mid-July typically allow successful fledging of a variety of amphibian species.
 Vernal pools are also important feeding areas for turtles and snakes.
 Wildlife travels between the pools and surrounding uplands.